Data Collaboration Analysis with Orthonormal Basis Selection and Alignment

 \section{Empirics on Concordance}

 Theoretically, orthogonally concordant change-of-basis matrices are expected to preserve downstream performance in distance-based models.
-However, in practice, violation of assumptions, the presence of finite data, and non-distance-based architectures can introduce performance variability.
+However, in practice, violations of assumptions, finite data, and non-distance-based architectures can introduce performance variability.
 Here, we empirically evaluate whether orthogonal concordance (ODC) offers a practical advantage over weak concordance (Imakura‑DC).